Al-Biruni: Legacy

 Following Al-Biruni's death, his work was neither built upon nor referenced by scholars.
 Centuries later, his writings about India, which had become of interest to the British Raj, were revisited.

 The lunar crater Al-Biruni and the asteroid 9936 Al-Biruni are named in his honour.
 Biruni Island in Antarctica is named after al-Biruni.
 In Iran, surveying engineers are celebrated on al-Biruni's birthday.

-In June 2009, Iran donated a pavilion to the United Nations Office in Vienna—placed in the central Memorial Plaza of the Vienna International Center.
-Named the Scholars Pavilion, it features the statues of four prominent Iranian scholars: Avicenna, Abu Rayhan Biruni, Zakariya Razi (Rhazes) and Omar Khayyam.
+In June 2009, Iran donated a pavilion to the United Nations Office in Vienna, placed in the central Memorial Plaza of the Vienna International Center.
+Named the Scholars Pavilion, it features the statues of four prominent Iranian scholars: Avicenna, Abu Reyhan Biruni, Zakariya Razi (Rhazes) and Omar Khayyam.

 In popular culture

 A film about the life of Al-Biruni, Abu Raykhan Beruni, was released in the Soviet Union in 1974.

 Irrfan Khan portrayed Al-Biruni in the 1988 Doordarshan historical drama Bharat Ek Khoj.

 He has been portrayed by Cüneyt Uzunlar in the Turkish television series Alparslan: Büyük Selçuklu on TRT 1.